Skip links

 17.3.
 Legal basis for the processing of personal data

-The legal basis for the data processing is the fulfillment of a contract or the implementation of pre-contractual measures with the data subject within the meaning of Art.
-6 (1) p.
-1 lit. b DSGVO.
+The legal basis for data processing, in the presence of a consent declaration, is Article 6 (1) sentence 1 lit. a GDPR.
+The legal basis for data processing is the fulfillment of a contract or the implementation of pre-contractual measures with the data subject in accordance with Article 6 (1) sentence 1 lit. b GDPR.

 17.4.
 Duration of storage